jayakumarrajagopal/pattern_formula/readme.md

 or "batbat" consists of "bat" twice.

-or "eueueueueueu" consists "eu" 6 times.
+or "eueueueu" consists "eu" 4 times.

 Write function to solve above problem.
-The function should output: "(<repeating seq>)^<no of repetitions>"
+The function should output: "( repeating seq )^ no of repetitions "

                   'foobar':'(foobar)^1',